mcdalcin/doom-eternal-macro/README.md

-A speedrunning-intended macro for DOOM Eternal that allows you to spam jump inputs without a freescroll mouse.
+A speedrunning-intended macro for DOOM Eternal that allows you to spam inputs without a freescroll mouse.

 # Downloading and installing

 If you just want to get the macro, check the [releases tab](https://github.com/henyK/doom-eternal-macro/releases), and download the latest `DOOMEternalMacro.zip`.
-Extract the contents wherever you want, then run the executable.
+Extract the contents wherever you want, start the game and then run the executable.

 # bindings.txt

-The default binding for this macro is the `middle mouse button`.
-If you don't like using this specific key you can change it in `bindings.txt`.
+The default bindings for this macro include the `middle mouse button` for `spam mousewheel down` & `X2 mouse button (side button)` for `spam mousewheel up`.
+If you don't like using these specific keys you can change them in `bindings.txt`.
 This file has the following format:
+`<key code down> <key code up>` or
 `<key code> <mousewheel direction>`

 For a list of possible key codes see [here](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes).

-The mousewheel direction has to correspond with the direction that you bound `_jump` to ingame.
-If no direction is specified it defaults to `Down`.
+When using the second format variant, it defaults to `Down` if no direction is specified.

-Here are two examples:
+Here are some examples:

+ - Bind `middle mouse button` to spamming `wheel down` & `X2 mouse button` to spamming `wheel up`.
+Use:
+    - `0x04 0x06`
  - Bind `middle mouse button` to spamming `wheel down`.
 Use either:
     - `4` or
     - `0x04` or